ongov/ontario-design-system/packages/ontario-design-system-design-tokens/README.md

 ```
 Any styles that you have in your style sheet can now reference any of the values from the `variables.scss` file in the `ontario-design-system-design-tokens` package.
 Or, if you are using CSS custom prpoerties, you can reference any of the CSS variables outlined in the `variables.css` file.

+### Format types

+Formats define the output of your created files.
+For example, to use your styles in CSS you use the css/variables format.
+This will create a CSS file containing the variables from your style dictionary.
+All of the different format types and how to output them are outlined here: https://amzn.github.io/style-dictionary/#/formats.

+For the Design Tokens package, the tokens are configured to output both SCSS and CSS variables.

 ## References

  * [Style Dictionary](https://amzn.github.io/style-dictionary/)